Garrett Hampson Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Garrett Hampson (.476 batting average in his past 10 games), battle starter Joan Adon and the Washington Nationals at Nationals Park, Thursday at 7:05 PM ET.
+On Friday, Garrett Hampson (batting .524 in his past 10 games) and the Miami Marlins face the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 7:05 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Rays.
+In his most recent game, he had two hits (going 2-for-3) against the Nationals.

 Garrett Hampson Game Info & Props vs. the Nationals